fabrylab/clickpoints/docs/mask.rst

 ``P``, pressing it again switches back to marker mode.
 Colors can be selected by clicking on its name or pressing the corresponding number key.
 Holding the left mouse button down draws a line in the mask using the selected color.
 To save the mask press ``S`` or change to the next image, which automatically saves the current mask.
-Drawing the the mask type ``delete`` acts as an eraser and allows to remove labeled regions.
+The mask type ``delete`` acts as an eraser and allows to remove labeled regions.

 Define colors
 -------------